 West Exe School has engineered a wide and varied curriculum.
 However, underpinning its diversity is a bedrock of numeracy and literacy.
 A summary of the ways in which numeracy and literacy are supported in every subject of the curriculum is outlined in the two sections below.
-Mrs Fossey and Mrs Jacobs (Heads of English and Maths respectively) would both be very interested in any contributions from staff, students or the wider community as to how numeracy and literacy is incorporated into the curriculum.
+Mr Horne and Mrs Jacobs (Heads of English and Maths respectively) would both be very interested in any contributions from staff, students or the wider community as to how numeracy and literacy is incorporated into the curriculum.

 Mathematics is not about numbers, equations, computations or algorithms: it’s about understanding”